 In this mindset our traits and qualities are things that can be developed through dedication and effort.
 Qualities like intelligence are seen as a starting point; however, success comes as a result of effort, learning, and persistence.
 Accomplishment is seen to be achieved through passionate practice, perseverance and learning.

-Where does our Mindset come from?
+Where does our mindset come from?

 Mindsets are created in childhood and extend into adulthood.
 Role models such as parents and teachers are instrumental in the development of either a growth or fixed mindset.
 Well-intended messages of praise from influential figures can send a judgmental message, as opposed to a developmental message.
-A child that works hard must be recognized, regardless of the outcome.
+A child that works hard must be recognised, regardless of the outcome.
 Alternatively, a child that puts in little effort but still succeeds should be given a more challenging task, as opposed to praising their ease of success.
 Children, and adults, should be taught to love challenges, be intrigued by mistakes, value effort, and keep on learning.

-How does our Mindset affect us?
+How does our mindset affect us?

-Can you change your Mindset?
+Can you change your mindset?

 While it requires effort, it is definitely possible to change from a fixed mindset to a growth mindset, here’s one way to do it:

 Step 1: Learn to hear your fixed mindset voice.
-It may say things like “Why bother trying – I’ll probably fail and look like a fool” or “You don’t have the talent for this”.
+It may say things like “Why bother trying – I’ll probably fail and look like a fool” or “You don’t have the talent for this.”